-Mātanga Tapuhi NPs have advanced education, clinical training and the demonstrated competence and legal authority to practice beyond the level of a registered nurse.
+Mātanga Tapuhi NPs have advanced education, clinical training and the demonstrated competence and legal authority to practise beyond the level of a registered nurse.
 Mātanga Tapuhi NPs work autonomously and in collaborative teams with other health professionals to promote health, prevent disease, and improve access and population health outcomes for a specific patient group or community.
 Mātanga Tapuhi NPs manage episodes of care as the lead healthcare provider in partnership with health consumers and their families/whānau.
 Mātanga Tapuhi NPs combine advanced nursing knowledge and skills with diagnostic reasoning and therapeutic knowledge to provide patient-centred healthcare services including the diagnosis and management of health consumers with common and complex health conditions.
 They provide a wide range of assessment and treatment interventions, ordering and interpreting diagnostic and laboratory tests, prescribing medicines within their area of competence and admitting and discharging from hospital and other healthcare services/settings.
-As clinical leaders, they work across healthcare settings and influence health service delivery settings, influence health service delivery, and the wider profession (NCNZ, 2017).
+As clinical leaders they work across healthcare settings and influence health service delivery and the wider profession (NCNZ, 2017).

 The Mātanga Tapuhi NP role contributes through leadership (both clinically and professionally), research utilisation and activities to contribute to practice excellence and positively influence health service delivery.
-The role is responsive to service priorities.
-The Mātanga Tapuhi NP will take a lead role in supporting the ongoing development of an effective advanced nursing model to enhance children and young peoples' access to timely care and expertise.
+The role is responsive to service prioritises.
+The Mātanga Tapuhi NP will take a lead role in supporting ongoing development of an effective advanced nursing model to enhance tangata whaiora access to timely care and expertise.

-While the role reports to the CREDS Team Leader it is expected that, the Mātanga Tapuhi NP will have a close working relationship with:
+While the role reports to the Team Leader, it is expected that the Mātanga Tapuhi NP will have a close working relationship with:

-- An identified Senior Medical Officer (SMO Consultant) for regular clinical mentoring and participation in an annual Performance Review - Mātanga Tapuhi NP networks (local, regional and national) - Indirect linkage through line manager to clinical and operational leadership - Links with district based service leadership roles, and senior clinicians - Director of Nursing MHAIDS and Associate Director of Nursing MHAIDS with support from Nurse Consultant - Advanced Practice
+- An identified Senior Medical Officer (SMO Consultant) for regular clinical mentoring and participation in an annual Performance Review - The Clinical Leader Operations Manager for informing strategic population health outcomes - Director of Nursing MHAIDS, Associate Nurse Director MHAIDS with support from Nurse Consultant Advanced Practice